pawel-struski/market-equilibrium/readme.md

 conda env create -f environment.yml
 ```

-Set an environment variable in your conda environment holding your OpenAI API key
+Set a variable in your conda environment holding your OpenAI API key
 and reload the environment.

 ```bash